okfn/beagle/README.md

 # Beagle

-Beagle is software used to track changes to web resources.
+Beagle is software used to track changes to web resources and send out reminder emails.
 It reads site urls from a MongoDB database and runs a scraper (called beagleboy) to check if the sites have changed.
 It also looks at resources linked to by the site (in case content is being served with an iframe, swf file etc.

 ## Installation